 Veterinary health care team

-Every veterinary hospital staff consists of a team of caring individuals, each contributing his or her unique abilities to ensure high quality veterinary care for animals and compassionate interactions with animal owners.
-Dedication to service remains a top priority.
+Every veterinary hospital is staffed by a team of caring professionals, each contributing unique experience, knowledge, and skills to ensure high-quality veterinary care for animals and compassionate support for their owners.
+Dedication to service is a top priority.

-Veterinarians are doctors trained to protect the health of both animals and people.
-In a clinical hospital environment, veterinarians work with large and small animals to evaluate animals’ health; diagnose and treat illnesses; provide routine preventive care; prescribe medication; and perform surgery.
-Some veterinarians specialize in areas such as surgery, internal medicine, ophthalmology or dentistry.
+Veterinarians are doctors trained to protect and promote the health of both animals and people.
+In clinical practice, veterinarians work with various animal species and their owners to evaluate each animal’s health; provide preventive care such as vaccines and parasite control; diagnose and treat illnesses; prescribe medication; perform surgery; give recommendations and advice; and more.

-In addition to opportunities in clinical practice, veterinarians may work in zoos, wildlife parks, or aquariums; focus on public health and regulatory medicine; enter academia or research; or they may pursue other career paths.
-Personal attributes that contribute to a successful career as a veterinarian include a strong science and math education, the ability to work well with animals and their owners, basic business and management training, excellent communication skills, and leadership and organizational skills.
+In addition to work in clinical practice, veterinarians may focus on public health, regulatory medicine, or military service; enter academia or research; or pursue other career paths.
+The possibilities are plentiful!
+Personal attributes that contribute to a successful career as a veterinarian include a strong foundation in the sciences, a passion for working with both animals and their owners, excellent communication skills, keen observational and decision-making skills, basic business and management training, leadership and organizational skills, and an interest in lifelong learning.

 The veterinary technician

-Veterinary technicians perform valuable medical and non-medical services in clinical practice.
-They are graduates of an AVMA-accredited veterinary technology programs and usually have an Associates or Bachelors degree.
-The veterinary technician is educated and trained to support the veterinarian by assisting with surgery, laboratory procedures, radiography, anesthesiology, treatment and nursing, and client education.
+Veterinary technicians perform valuable medical and nonmedical services in clinical practice.
+They are graduates of a veterinary technology program that’s been accredited by the AVMA Committee on Veterinary Technician Education and Activities® (CVTEA), and they usually have an associate’s or bachelor’s degree.
+Each is educated and trained to support the veterinarian by assisting with surgery, laboratory procedures, diagnostic imaging, anesthesia, treatment and nursing, client education, and other activities.
 Almost every state requires a veterinary technician to pass a credentialing exam to ensure a high level of competency.
+Click here to find an AVMA CVTEA®-accredited program near you.

-Some veterinary technicians pursue specialties in emergency and critical care, anesthesiology, internal medicine, animal behavior, or dentistry.
-Personal attributes that contribute to a successful career as a veterinary technician in clinical practice include a strong science background, an ability to work well with people and animals, and good communication and decision-making skills.
+Some veterinary technicians pursue additional training and certification in a specialty field, such as emergency and critical care, anesthesiology, internal medicine, animal behavior, and dentistry.
+Personal attributes that contribute to a successful career as a veterinary technician in clinical practice include a strong science background, a passion for working with people and animals, and good communication and decision-making skills.

 The veterinary hospital manager

-Many veterinary hospitals find that having a hospital (or practice) manager greatly improves the team's efficiency.
+Many veterinary hospitals find that having a hospital (or practice) manager greatly improves operational and team efficiency.
 This person is responsible for managing the business functions of the practice.
-Depending upon the size and type of hospital, the manager’s duties could include personnel hiring and supervision, budget and inventory management, accounting, marketing, and developing recordkeeping and other business standards for practice.
-A strong business background, computer knowledge, and desire to work with and manage people are key attributes for success as a hospital manager.
+Depending upon the size and type of hospital, the manager’s duties could include personnel hiring and staff management, overseeing client and community relations, budgeting and financial management, inventory management, accounting, marketing, strategic planning, and developing recordkeeping and other business standards for the practice.
+A strong business background, leadership and team-building skills, a talent for building client relations, and technological proficiency are key attributes for success as a hospital manager.
+The Veterinary Hospital Managers Association provides a pathway for certification as a veterinary practice manager which includes educational, experiential, and examination requirements.
+Learn about practice manager certification.

-The receptionist or client service representative is usually the first person to welcome a client into the hospital and the last person the client sees when they leave.
-The interactions he or she has with a client can determine how the client perceives the quality of medical services being offered.
-A good receptionist must have excellent communication skills and be able to handle a variety of questions and requests from clients and the public.
-In addition to setting appointments, responding to inquiries about hospital services, greeting clients, and managing callbacks, a receptionist may also perform accounting, marketing, or client counseling duties.
-A customer service-focused attitude, the ability to manage multiple tasks, and professionalism under stress are important attributes for a hospital receptionist.
+The client service representative (or receptionist) is usually the first person to welcome a client into the hospital and the last person the client sees when they leave.
+The interactions they have with a client can influence how that client perceives the quality of medical services offered and provided.
+This person must have excellent communication skills and be able to handle a variety of general questions and requests from clients and the public.
+In addition to setting appointments, responding to inquiries about hospital services, greeting clients, and managing callbacks, a client service representative also may perform accounting, marketing, or client-counseling duties.
+A customer service-focused attitude, the ability to manage multiple tasks, and professionalism under stress are vital attributes for this important role.

 Other team members

-The hospital team may also include an adoption counselor, a grief counselor, administrative assistant, kennel or barn workers, and part-time volunteers.
-Everyone has an important role to play in assuring the health and well-being of the hospital’s patients and the owners who care for them.
+The hospital team also may include a variety of other personnel.
+Everyone has an important role to play in assuring the health and wellbeing of the hospital’s patients and the owners who care for them.